 Dear Friends, this is Author David Telbat.
 With Valentine’s Day upon us, I wanted to capture both the character of the Persecuted Church, as well as the heart of true romance under a strained setting.
 With so much loss in the world and so little care for God’s view of marriage in today’s culture, will Christians remain steadfast on God’s principles of love?
-The following story, “Matchmaking in Syria,” may relate only a little to some of us, but it examines the conditions that exist right now in Syria.
-I also hope this story serves to lighten the heart where heaviness may have prevailed.
+The following story, “Matchmaking in Syria,” may relate only a little to some of us, but it examines the conditions that exist in Syria.
+I also hope this story serves to lighten a heavy heart.
 Let’s cling to God who gives us hope under all circumstances!

 Matchmaking in Syria